Indiana Glass Company

 The later, larger (and much more commonly seen) version, which was probably introduced sometime in the late 1940s, or 1950s (sources disagree), measures about 7 inches from end to end.
 The base can have a very finely stippled surface or a “pebbly” or “ripply” abstract pattern that is supposed to represent a straw nest.
 An example of one of the earlier large size hens in clear glass is shown above.
 The bottom (basket or bowl) measures about 2 inches in height, and when both pieces are in place, the total height is typically about 5 and 3/8 inches.

 These hens are NEVER marked with an actual trademark or logo representing the company, however, the Indiana Glass hen can easily be recognized at a glance from it’s characteristic form.
-The tail is narrow and “flat”, pointing straight back from the head, and is never “split” “divided” or “separated” as is common on many, many hens made by other glass manufacturers.
-The top or “back” has a mold “circle” about one and 1/4 inches in diameter (this measurement referring to the larger size hen) in the center, which can basically be considered a diagnostic feature of all Indiana hens.
-I will be posting various pictures of these hens on this page so you will soon be able to recognize them instantly!
+The tail is narrow and “flat”, pointing straight back from the head, and is never “split” or “divided” as is common on many, many hens made by other glass manufacturers.
+The cover (“back”) of the dish has a mold “circle” about one and 1/4 inches in diameter (this measurement referring to the larger size hen) in the center, which can basically be considered a diagnostic feature of all Indiana hens.
+This circle is actually called a “valve mark”— please see the post submitted by Bob Rawlings, former plant manager at Indiana Glass, in the Comments section of this page.

 The earlier versions of the hen have a smooth upper rim on the nest, and later versions (probably introduced in the 1950s or 1960s) have a “beaded” edge, somewhat similar to the beaded Candlewick pattern made by Imperial Glass.
 In the earlier years, only clear glass and white milkglass hens were made.
 Some of the white milkglass hens have an “open beaded” rim, with small gaps in between each bead.
 Many of the early clear and milkglass hens originally came with the combs painted with red cold paint which has partially or wholly worn off.